-Broward County has invested significantly in developing the tools necessary to assist in the work that is critical to planning for and addressing the impact of climate change in our communities.
-There is no single solution to the climate crisis; therefore, strategies include modeling vulnerabilities and analyzing risks, thoughtful planning, developing sound public policies, convening support through stakeholder involvement, and implementing strategic projects and economic investments.
+Our strategies include modeling vulnerabilities and analyzing risks, thoughtful planning, informing sound public policies, convening support through stakeholder involvement, and implementing projects and economic investments.